nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-### Searching for Contacts: `find`
+### Finding Contacts: `find`

-Finds persons whose names, tags or assets contain any of the given keywords.
+Finds contacts whose names, tags or assets contain any of the given keywords.

 Format: `find KEYWORD [KEYWORD]...`